 1460 – 1538

-Was a Scottish abbess and spy.
-She was the abbess of Coldstream Abbey from 1505 to 1538.
-She belonged to a local landowning family who often provided abbesses to the abbey and was a personal friend to the Scottish queen, Margaret Tudor.
-As the abbey was near the border of England and Scotland, it was in the midst of the warfare between the nations in 1513.
-On hearing of the defeat at Flodden she instructed that the bodies of the dead be brought to her for burial in consecrated ground.
+Isabella Hoppringle was a Scottish abbess - and a spy.
+Abbess of Coldstream Abbey from 1505 to 1538, she belonged to a local landowning family which often provided abbesses to the abbey, and was a personal friend of the Scottish queen, Margaret Tudor.
+Close to the border of England and Scotland, the abbey was in the midst of the warfare between the nations in 1513.
+On hearing of the carnage at Flodden, she instructed that the bodies of the dead be brought to her for burial in consecrated ground.
 This noble act is still commemorated each August by a ceremony in the town.
-She skillfully managed to balance the interests of the two nations to the benefit of the abbey and was reputed as the best agent England had in Scotland.
+Overall, she skillfully managed to balance the interests of the two nations to the benefit of the abbey and was reputed to be the best agent England had in Scotland.
 In 1538, she was succeeded as abbess – and reputedly as agent – by her relative Janet Pringle.

 Thomas Howard Earl of Surrey

 1443 – 1524

 Thomas Howard was 70 years old when he led the victorious English army for King Henry VIII at the Battle of Flodden, refusing to fight on ground chosen by James IV.
-A clever and experienced campaigner, he had fought under three previous English kings and spent three years in the Tower of London having been on the losing side at the Battle of Bosworth Field.
-Born into an aristocratic family he married Elizabeth Tilney on 30 April 1472, with whom he had 10 children.
-Elizabeth sadly died on 4 April 1497, and on 8 November 1497 he married her cousin, Agnes Tilney, and they had 7 children, seventeen children in total and was the grandfather of Anne Boleyn and Catherine Howard.
+A clever and experienced campaigner, he had fought under three previous English kings and spent three years in the Tower of London after being on the losing side at the Battle of Bosworth.
+The father of seventeen children, he was the grandfather of both Anne Boleyn and Catherine Howard.
 Following Flodden he was created Duke of Norfolk with heraldic arms augmented with the Scottish lion pierced through the mouth with an arrow.

 Andrew Kerr of Cessford